Youssef-Harby/esri-style-ft-mapbox-style/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details. - this project is for Education purpose only.